-However, the current requirements for truck drivers are standing on thin ice, as there is a new provision in Washington that calls for exemption of truck drivers who drive across Los Angeles and California from the state’s meal and rest requirements.
+However, the current requirements for truck drivers are standing on thin ice, as there is a new provision in Washington that calls for the exemption of truck drivers who drive across Los Angeles and California from the state’s meal and rest requirements.

 Under current state law in Los Angeles, truck drivers are also required to take a paid 10-minute rest break every four hours on the road.

-If the provision is passed and truck drivers in California are exempt from the state’s requirements, drivers will have to take one 30-minute break in their first eight hours of shift.
+If the provision is passed and truck drivers in California are exempt from the state’s requirements, drivers will have to take one 30-minute break in their first eight hours of the shift.